Can Netatmo make a Siri controlled smoke alarm worthwhile?

 Can Siri finally find a smoke detector to take on the Nest Protect?
-The Netatmo Smart Smoke Alarm hopes to be that detector, has all the features you'd expect: an app with remote notifications, Wi-Fi and Bluetooth.
-You can silence the alarm over Bluetooth, though not over Wi-Fi as a "safety feature."
+The Netatmo Smart Smoke Alarm has all the features you'd expect -- an app with remote notifications, Wi-Fi, and Bluetooth.
+You can silence the alarm over Bluetooth -- though not over Wi-Fi as a "safety feature."
+Plus, you can check the alarm with Siri -- the voice assistant built into your iPhone.

 I found Siri's voice controls disappointing in the OneLink Wi-Fi Smoke and CO Alarm, and the Netatmo won't add any extra options.
 You can ask Siri to check on the status of the alarm.
 I'd hope that if the alarm was sounding, you wouldn't have to ask.